fsquared-uk/f2-tumblr-widget/README.txt

 as strange characters to some users.
 The plugin will attempt to convert these to plain quotes, unless the 'Replace "special" characters' option is unticked.

+= My blog has an SSL certificate (https://) and I'm getting 'unsecured content' warnings? =

+By default, this widget pulls data from Tumblr over http; this results in displayed images also using this protocol.
+If you have an SSL certificate installed on your blog, you may see warnings from your browser about 'unsecured content' which refers to the images from Tumblr.

+If you change your Tumblr URL setting to be preceded by 'https://', the widget will access Tumblr over https and the resulting images will also be served securely.

+This will one day become the default approach, but for now is left up to the user as it can potentially cause problems on badly configured web servers.

 == Screenshots ==

 1. Widget configuration

 == Changelog ==

+= 0.2.8 =
+* Will how honour the HTTP protocol of the source tumblr, if provided.
+This means that if you have an SSL certificate on your blog, you can avoid the widget generating 'unsecured content' warnings by providing your Tumblr URL with a 'https://' prefix.

 = 0.2.7 =
 * Fixed a bug in the caching code, which resulted in excessive calls to